In the Beginning:

 let’s review—the book of Genesis 17:1—18:33

 In Lesson 10 God’s Covenant with Abraham, the agreement with gets serious.
 God renames Abram as Abraham, and he requires that Abraham and all the male members of his household be circumcised as a sign of their participation in the covenant.
 Interestingly, at this time Abraham’s wife Sarai also is renamed Sarah, and God promises that she will bear Abraham a son and heir.
-The eighteenth chapter of the book of Genesis describes a visit from three mysterious strangers who have come to be known as the Old Testament Trinity.
+The eighteenth chapter in the book of Genesis describes a visit from three mysterious strangers who have come to be known as the Old Testament Trinity.
 These visitors promise that Sarah will bear a child within a year, but Sarah finds the idea laughable.
 Abraham questions God about how many righteous people need to be found in Sodom to prevent total destruction of Sodom and Gomorrah.
 Abraham receives God’s assurance that Sodom won’t be destroyed if 10 righteous people can be found there, and Abraham quits asking.

 map notes—the terrain around the Dead Sea has changed

 When the Bible mentions the Salt Sea, it’s referring to what we usually call the Dead Sea.
 Originally this inland body of water was larger with a somewhat different shoreline.
 The southern coastline has undergone significant changes since the time of the patriarchs.
 Scholars think the ancient sites of Sodom and Gomorrah now lie under water.
 The map shows what the area might have looked like during the time of Abraham, and indicates approximately where the cities of Sodom, Gomorrah, and Zoar were located.
-It’s interesting that the book of Genesis 19:26 records that after Lot’s wife
+It’s interesting that the book of Genesis 19:26 records that after Lot’s wife flees with her husband from Sodom and Gomorrah, she ignored the angels’ instructions not to look back.
+When she turned to see the devastation, she became a pillar of salt.
+Click on the map (right) to enlarge it.
+The original map is on page 65 in the study book In the Beginning: The Book of Genesis.

 what’s going on with Lot in Sodom?
 (27:39)

 The destruction of Sodom is one of the better-known events recorded in Scripture.
 While the city’s name is the root of our word for sodomy, Turning to God’s Word author Matthew Phelps points out that it’s worth reflecting on other ways that the inhabitants of Sodom also may have angered God.
-The eighteenth chapter in the book of Genesis indicates that the LORD had made up his mind to destroy Sodom and Gomorrah prior to the angels’ visit.
+The eighteenth chapter in the book of Genesis indicates that the LORD had made up his mind to destroy Sodom and Gomorrah before the angels’ visit.
 God clearly had his reasons.
 In addition to the potential rape of the visitors, what other offenses might be added to the sum total of the wickedness of the people of Sodom?
 Why might Lot be so reluctant to leave Sodom?
 What might explain why the LORD seems so intent on rescuing Lot and his family before the destruction occurs?
 The videos for this study are being redone and will be posted as they become available.
-The original videos for Lessons 4 through 28 will remain accessible until then.
+The original videos will remain accessible until then.

-The Scripture ranges for the videos being redone to accompany this Catholic Bible study from Turning to God’s Word will match the Scripture ranges for the sets of questions in the study book In the Beginning: The Book of Genesis.
-Viewers will be able to follow along as author Matthew Phelps discusses Lesson 11, “The Destruction of Sodom & Gomorrah,on pages 62–66 in the study book.
+The Scripture ranges for the videos that accompany this Catholic Bible study from Turning to God’s Word match the Scripture ranges for the sets of questions in In the Beginning: The Book of Genesis.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 11, “The Destruction of Sodom & Gomorrah,” on pages 62–66 in the study book.

 read the Catechism—how well do you know your faith?